Adding data

 The plot

-function returns the following tuple:
+function returns the following named tuple:

 See the documentation for descriptions of these elements: plot